Vietnam Free Trade Zones: Introduction

 - There is a wide range of Economic Zones spread across Vietnam with multiple Industrial Parks within each zone.
 Therefore, it may be cumbersome to choose a suitable Zone and Park for your business.
 Tetra Consultants is there to assist you with this process.

 - Once we understand your business activities, needs, and long-term objectives, we will research thoroughly and select a suitable Industrial Zone for your business.
-We will inform you about the different requirements you may be required to meet when incorporating your business in your chosen Industrial Zone.
+We will inform you about the different free trade zone requirements you may be required to meet when incorporating your business in your chosen Industrial Zone.

-- Once this is completed, we will proceed to register your company with the relevant authorities on your behalf so that you can focus your time and energy on conducting your business.
+- Once this is completed, we will proceed to register company in Vietnam with the relevant authorities on your behalf so that you can focus your time and energy on conducting your business.

 - We will also leverage our banking network to open a corporate bank account for your newly incorporated business.